Unified matrix-vector wave equation, reciprocity and representations: Elastodynamic waves

-A two-way wave equation for elastodynamic waves in an inhomogeneous anisotropic medium is given by \cite{Woodhouse74GJR}.
-Here we review this derivation, which also serves as a starting point for the derivation of the two-way wave equations for piezoelectric waves (section \ref{secPE}), poroelastic waves (section \ref{secPOE}) and seismoelectric waves (section \ref{secSE}).
-For elastodynamic waves the power-flux density $\J$ in the $x_3$-direction is defined as
+A matrix-vector wave equation for elastodynamic waves in an inhomogeneous anisotropic medium is given by \cite{Woodhouse74GJR}.
+Here we review this derivation, which also serves as a starting point for the derivation of the matrix-vector wave equations for poroelastodynamic waves (Appendix \ref{secPOE}), piezoelectric waves (Appendix \ref{secPE}) and seismoelectric waves (Appendix \ref{secSE}).